 Step 2: Select the MIG Process and Consumables

-Now pick the MIG mode — Short Circuit, Spray Transfer, or Pulsed — based on material thickness and joint type, since each affects deposition rate and labor time.
+Now pick the MIG mode.
+Options are Short Circuit, Spray Transfer, or Pulsed.
+Base it on material thickness and joint type.
+Each affects deposition rate and labor time.

-Then select filler wire (solid vs flux-cored) and diameter, noting wire-to-flux ratios from about 0.5–2.5 will change material usage and cost per meter.
+Then select filler wire.
+Choose solid versus flux-cored and diameter.
+Note wire-to-flux ratios from about 0.5 to 2.5.
+They change material usage and cost per meter.

-Finally choose shielding gas (pure Argon or Ar/CO2 mixes) because gas composition alters weld quality and expense per cubic meter.
+Finally choose shielding gas.
+Try pure Argon or Ar/CO2 mixes.
+Gas composition alters weld quality and expense per cubic meter.

 Choose the MIG Mode

-Pick the correct MIG mode based on material thickness and joint requirements: short-circuit for sheets under 3 mm, spray transfer for parts over 3 mm, and pulsed MIG when you need controlled heat input or can’t use high currents.
+Pick the correct MIG mode based on material thickness and joint requirements.
+Use short-circuit for sheets under 3 mm.
+Try spray transfer for parts over 3 mm.
+Use pulsed MIG when you need controlled heat input or cannot use high currents.

-You’ll choose a MIG process to match thickness, penetration needs, and heat control; welding techniques affect deposition rate, spatter, and rework.
+Choose a MIG process to match thickness, penetration needs, and heat control.
+Welding techniques affect deposition rate, spatter, and rework.

-Consider arc stability with Argon/CO2 mixes and how wire-to-flux ratios (0.5–2.5) change material usage and cost.
+Consider arc stability with Argon/CO2 mixes.
+See how wire-to-flux ratios from 0.5 to 2.5 change material usage and cost.

-- Match mode to thickness: short-circuit <3 mm, spray >3 mm, pulsed for thin-to-thick changes.
+- Match mode to thickness: short-circuit under 3 mm, spray over 3 mm, pulsed for thin-to-thick changes.

-- Evaluate penetration vs. heat input and cycle time.
+- Evaluate penetration versus heat input and cycle time.

 - Factor gas mix for arc stability and reduced spatter.